 The arrival of children is one of the main drivers of labor market gender inequality (Angelov et al., 2016; Lundborg et al., 2017; Kleven et al., 2019b,a), and part of the reason for the slow progress towards labor market gender equality in many developed countries over the past decades (Olivetti & Petrongolo, 2016; Blau & Kahn, 2017).
 This fact has spurred an increasing interest in welfare reforms that incentivize parents to share the burden of child rearing.
-Central among such policies is earmarked (non-transferable) parental leave, which has recently been mandated by law in all EU member countries (EU, 2019).1 However, while earmarked parental leave may reduce labor market gender inequality, opponents of earmarked leave argue that such policies in effect restrict the choice set of parents and hence risk reducing both total parental leave and household welfare.
+Central among such policies is earmarked (non-transferable) parental leave, which has recently been mandated by law in all EU member countries (EU, 2019).
+However, while earmarked parental leave may reduce labor market gender inequality, opponents of earmarked leave argue that such policies in effect restrict the choice set of parents and hence risk reducing both total parental leave and household welfare.

-The arguments put forward by the opponents of earmarked leave reflect a deficiency in our understanding of how the broader design of parental leave benefits affects parents' division of parental leave and household welfare.
-While a sizable literature studies partial elements of the parental leave system, such as the length of benefits (e.g. Lalive & Zweimüller, 2009; Dahl et al., 2016), earmarked parental leave (see Footnote 1), and the replacement rate while on leave (e.g. Nielsen, 2009; Raute, 2019), these empirical findings are hard to combine into a general framework for understanding welfare reforms combining several of these features.
+The arguments put forward by the opponents of earmarked leave reflect a gap in our understanding of how the broader design of parental leave benefits affects parents' division of parental leave and household welfare.
+A sizable literature studies partial elements of the parental leave system, such as the length of benefits (e.g., Lalive & Zweimüller, 2009; Dahl et al., 2016), earmarked parental leave (see Footnote 1), and the replacement rate while on leave (e.g., Nielsen, 2009; Raute, 2019).
+However, from these empirical findings, it is difficult to arrive at a general understanding of welfare reforms that combines several of these features.